pecham1911/AviationProject/READme.md

 ### Summary of conclusions including three relevant findings

 ### LINKS TO THE JUPYTER NOTEBOOK AND PRESENTATION AND TABLEAU
+Make sure to also add and commit a PDF of your presentation to your repository with a file name of presentation.pdf
 ### Resources
 https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses![image](https://github.com/pecham1911/AviationProject/assets/159095917/af560a9e-829c-4556-89eb-b7e772652093)